 A drug master file is a document submitted to governmental bodies that contains all details of the manufacturing process of an API or medicine.
-This includes information on chemical properties of the API, the facilities used, the processes used, details on packaging, storage, et cetera.
-In order to protect the intellectual property of the manufacturer, this document is confidential.
+This includes information on the chemical properties of the API, the facilities used, the processes used, details on packaging, storage, et cetera.
+To protect the intellectual property of the manufacturer, this document is confidential.

-Countries may have different guidance compared to other countries, that’s why different types of DMF exist.
+Countries may have different guidance than other countries, so different types of DMF exist.
 For example, you may have a US DMF, ASMF (formally known as EDMF), Japanese DMF, Chinese DMF, et cetera.

 What is ISO?
 (International Organization for Standardization)

 ISO is the international organization for standardization.
-The organization promotes worldwide proprietary, industrial and commercial standards.
+The organization promotes worldwide proprietary, industrial, and commercial standards.
 Organizations use the standard to demonstrate the ability to consistently provide products and services that meet customer and regulatory requirements.
-The ISO system pays more attention to the management of the firm and places a number of reporting loops in the firm to ensure attention to issues.
+The ISO system pays more attention to the firm’s management and places a number of reporting loops in the firm to ensure attention to issues.

 Different kinds of ISO:

-- ISO 9001:2015 (is a standard that specifies requirements for a quality management system)
+ISO 9001:2015 (a standard that specifies requirements for a quality management system)

-- ISO 14001:2015 (is a standard that focusses on managing environmental responsibilities)
+ISO 14001:2015 (a standard that focuses on managing environmental responsibilities)

-- ISO 22000:2018 (is a sector-specific standard that describes a specific process to develop a food safety management system)
+ISO 22000:2018 (a sector-specific standard that describes a specific process to develop a food safety management system)